Scientific Notation Calculator and Decimal Conversion

 475,000 = 4.75 × 105

-The method above works for large numbers, but the method for handling small numbers that are less than zero is a little bit different.
+The method above works for large numbers, but the method for handling small numbers that are less than one is a little bit different.

 Instead of moving the decimal point to the left in the coefficient, the decimal point needs to be moved to the right until one non-zero significant digit is to the left of the decimal point.
 Because the number is getting larger we need to decrement a number from the exponent every time the decimal point is moved.

 For example, let’s convert 0.00025 to scientific notation.

 0.00025 = 0.0025 × 10-1

 0.00025 = 0.25 × 10-3